-The Audit Committee consists of at least three and up to five external members of the Corporation and also includes the option to appoint one external Co-opted member.
+The Audit Committee consists of at least three and up to five external members of the Corporation and also includes the option to appoint up to two external Co-opted members.
 The Group CEO & Executive Principal, who is the Accounting Officer, and the Chair of the Corporation are not members of the Committee.
 The Committee operates in accordance with written terms of reference approved by the Corporation.